BlueBrain/data-integration-pipelines/README.md

 current schema.
 Similar to check_morphologies_schema pipeline, it doesn't check if the schema is appropriate.
 - **check_changed_schemas**: collects all resources in a bucket constrained by a list of schemas, and checks if they conform with their current schema.
 Similar to check_morphologies_schema pipeline, it doesn't check if the schema is appropriate.

+# Steps in morphology full integration

+1. Morphology registration
+    - metadata mapping
+1. Morphology curation
+    - metadata curation
+        - to pass schema validation
+    - dataset file transformation
+        - swc, h5, asc
+        - Make sure there is one distribution of each type only, and 0 or 1 '.obj'
+    - dataset checks
+        - morphochecks
+        - quality metrics' annotations
+1. Morphology features' annotations registration
+1. Morphology embeddings generation
+1. Rules' update

+Steps 2, 3, and can be done in parallel, as long as the morphology files don't cause extra issues.

+# Steps in trace integration

+2. Trace Registration
+    - generation of stimuli images
+    - registration of Trace object
+    - generation of .rab file
+    - registration of TraceWebDataContainer object, linking to the main Trace resource through the **.isPartOf** path
+    - update of Trace object to add the TraceWebDataContainer object id as **hasPart**